codetriplett/stew/preview/stew.md

 ```

 Code can be scheduled to run once the layout has rendered by putting its function after the dependencies array intead of as the first parameter.
 This is where you would put code that sets up other functionality on your page, but doesn't directly modify your layout.
-If you return a function, it will be called when your component is removed from the layout, or if the effect is triggered to run again.
+If you return a function, it will be called right before your setup function runs again, or when your component is removed from the layout.
 Avoid updating state values in effects, since it can lead to endless render loops if not done carefully.

 ## Data

-Your code blocks will also be used to wrap the layouts of child notes.
-An export can be set above your main heading to define the structure of the properties that will be provided along with the note content.
+The same code block used to render a custom layout for your note will also be used to wrap the layouts of child notes.
+An export can be set above your main heading to define additional fields for the child notes to pass in as props, along with their note content.
 These are read from the arguments variable, preferably at the top of your code block.

 ```
 const [props, content] = arguments;
 ```

 In their simplest form, each field definition follows the format of `Label /pattern/range Placeholder`.
-The label, pattern, and placeholder are optional.
+The label and placeholder are optional, and the pattern and range are given based on what the desired type should be.

 ```demo form
 {